MadhukaD/Online-Pharmacy-Hub/README.md

 - Manage orders.
 - Upload medicines and other items to their Pharmacy Profile.

-Tools and Technologies: Java, XML, HTML, CSS, Js, Spring Boot, Digital Ocean, Firebase, GitHub, VS Code, Draw.io, Photoshop, Figma and Adobe XD.
+Tools and Technologies: Java, XML, HTML, CSS, Js, Spring Boot, Digital Ocean, Firebase, GitHub, VS Code, IntelliJ IDEA, Android Studio, Draw.io, Photoshop, Figma and Adobe XD.

 Online Pharmacy Hub is made by Team Noobz69, a team consist of ten IT undergraduates of SLTC Research University as the project for Cloud App Development module in 6th semester.